 Having said that, if you are a vegetarian, here are some things you like might like to know about the way we prepare food.

-All non meat meals are prepared with separate boards, knives and implements, so you can be sure the same spatula used to fry bacon hasn't been used to turn your oatcakes!
+All vegetarian meals are prepared with separate boards, knives and implements, so you can be sure the same spatula used to fry bacon hasn't been used to turn your oatcakes!